muratsplat/qtt/README.md

 This project is not completed yet.
 Don't use it on your production until further notice..

 This is experiment about handling MQTT mesage from clients.
-Main goal is all message forwarded by HTTP2 to another point.
+Main goal is forwarding all message by HTTP2 to another point.
 It is easy to deliver massive message via HTTP2 layer on any load balancer(nginx, or kubernetes).

 ## Requiretments
 - Golang >= 1.8